MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/applocker/design/applocker-policies-design-guide/Plan-for-AppLocker-Policy-Management.md

 ### Application and user support policy
 Developing a process for managing AppLocker rules helps assure that AppLocker continues to effectively control how applications are allowed to run in your organization.
 Considerations include:

--   What type of end\-user support is provided for blocked applications?
+-   What type of end-user support is provided for blocked applications?

 -   How are new rules added to the policy?